Starsky Robotics

-Starsky Robotics was an autonomous truck Starsky Robotics was an autonomous trucking company based in San Francisco, California.
+Starsky Robotics was an autonomous trucking company based in San Francisco, California.
 Founded in 2016 by Stefan Seltz-Axmacher and Kartik Tiwari, the company developed a hybrid system that combined highway autonomy with remote human teleoperation for last-mile and complex maneuvers.
 It gained notoriety for conducting the first public road test of a driverless freight truck with no one in the vehicle.
 Starsky ceased operations in 2020 following funding challenges and a slowdown in investor interest in autonomous vehicle startups.

 History

 In 2017, Starsky Robotics announced that it had raised $5 million from Y Combinator, Sam Altman, Trucks VC, and Data Collective to create an autonomous trucking company.
 In 2018, company closed a $16.5 million Series A, led by Shasta Ventures.

 Their approach contrasted with that of competitors by emphasizing simplicity and immediate commercial applications over full end-to-end automation.

 In 2018, the company began testing its remote teleoperation system in Florida.
 By 2019, Starsky had successfully completed the ‘’'first-ever unmanned freight run on a public highway’’', using a truck that drove 9.4 miles on the Florida Turnpike with no safety driver inside.
 The demonstration marked a milestone in autonomous vehicle history and showcased the viability of its mixed autonomy-human model.

 In November 2019 over 85% of staff were laid off after the company failed to find further investment, due to concerns over the financial stability of its freight-hauling arm.
 By March 2020 the company sold off the remaining assets, including patents relating to operating remote vehicles.